BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/10_5_Scripting_a_Segwit_Script.md

     "safe": true
   }
 ```
 More importantly, there's a `redeemScript`, which decodes to `OP_0 OP_PUSH20 3ab2a09a1a5f2feb6c799b5ab345069a96e1a0a`.
 The should look familiar, because it's an `OP_0` followed by 20-byte hexcode of a public key hash.
-In other words, a P2SH-SegWit is precisely a SegWit `scriptPubKey` jammed into script.
+In other words, a P2SH-SegWit is precisely a SegWit `scriptPubKey` jammed into a script.
 That's all there is to it.
 It precisely matches how modern multisigs are a multsig jammed into a P2SH, as discussed in [§10.4: Scripting a Multisig](10_4_Scripting_a_Multisig.md).

 The raw transaction reveals a bit more when you look at the `vout` `1`:
 ```